leafyishere29/Riddler-Flutter-App/README.md

 # Riddler-Flutter-App

-This is a Questionaire App created using Object Oriented Programming in Dart and FLutter
+This is a Questionnaire App created using Object Oriented Programming in Dart and FLutter

 ## Screenshots: